lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 Code project with the fix is [here] (https://github.com/lhohan/spray-json-pg/tree/84dd18227e8a6c488a502e8dbab0d0acfc0cddfd).

+See concludes the the main part of this post on converting JSON from our Scala class files.
+If you want to get rid of the compiler warning, keep on reading.

+In case of questions, suggestions or additions please to not hesitate to leave a comment or contact me.

-Extra: removing the warning
+Addendum: removing the warning
 ---------

-A little extra and a little of topic but you probably noticed the warning:
+Off topic but you probably noticed the warning:

 ```scala
 [warn] .../src/main/scala/M2eeJsonProtocol.scala:10: non-variable type argument